imad210/mana-nak-jumpa-ni/README.md

-# 🗺️ Mana Nak Lepak Ni
+# 🗺️ Mana Nak Jumpa Ni

 > Fair meetup finder for Malaysians.
 No more "jauh lah bro" excuses.
 Find the perfect midpoint and lepak there! 🇲🇾